-Maintenance Costs – Some manufacturers have mistakenly led customers to believe that Recip machines are more expensive to maintain than rotary machines by stating that there is “easier” or “less” maintenance involved in a rotary compressor.
+Maintenance Costs – Some manufacturers have mistakenly led customers to believe that recip machines are more expensive to maintain than rotary machines by stating that maintenance is “easier” or “less” involved in a rotary compressor.
 While it is true that rotary maintenance intervals (typically 2000 hours or one year, whichever comes first) are longer than recip maintenance intervals (typically 3 or 6 months), the cost of the consumables makes rotary maintenance 2 to 3 times that of recip over a 5-year period.

 Misapplications – One of the great advantages of rotary technology is that it loves to run all the time.
 So, if you have an application requiring a continuous use of air, and you size the compressor appropriately, a rotary machine will perform well without overheating.
 But, this strength becomes a weakness if a rotary machine is misapplied.

-Importance of sizing – If a rotary machine is oversized to account for future growth or simply as an insurance policy to make sure enough air is supplied to a customer, all the issues outlined above come into play.
-An oversized machine will almost surely short-cycle and lead to increased maintenance and service issues.
+Importance of sizing – If a rotary machine is oversized to account for future growth or simply as an insurance policy to make sure enough air is supplied, all the issues outlined above come into play.
+An oversized machine will almost certainly short-cycle and lead to increased maintenance and service issues.

-Bleeding air to the atmosphere – Another solution to short-cycling is to bleed air to the atmosphere if there is not enough demand.
-This requires extra equipment and means that the customer is spending money to compress air that is literally vented into the air instead of being put to work in the shop.
-Although this can be an effective solution, it again adds costs that should be considered up-front.
+Bleeding air to the atmosphere – Another solution to short-cycling is to bleed air into the atmosphere if there is not enough demand.
+This requires extra equipment and results to the customer wasting money on compressed air that is vented into the atmosphere instead of being utilized in the shop.
+Although this can be an effective solution, it again adds over all energy costs that should be considered up-front.

-Re-builds – While rotary airends typically are designed to last twice as long as the best recip pumps, it costs a great deal to have them repaired or re-built, and in some cases, it is not possible to do so.
-So, if a rotary machine is misapplied and the airend fails prematurely, the cost of the re-build will dwarf the cost of re-building a piston compressor.
+Re-builds – While rotary airends typically are designed to last twice as long as the best recip pumps, it costs a great deal to have them repaired or re-built.
+In some cases, repairs to a rotary airend are not possible.
+If a rotary machine is misapplied and the airend fails prematurely, the re-build cost could be more economical than the cost of re-building a piston compressor.

-While rotary machines are great in many applications, it pays to do some homework upfront to make sure a rotary makes sense in your application.
+While rotary machines are great in many applications, it pays to do some homework upfront to ensure the application makes sense.
 At a minimum, check the following before buying a rotary machine for your shop:

-- Make sure it’s the right size – A walk-through assessment of your shop is the best way to tell what size you need.
-If that option isn’t available, a simple pump-up test may suffice.
-If math is not your strong suit and you don’t have access to assessment equipment, work with a local air compressor expert to determine what is the appropriate size.
+- Make sure it’s the right size – A walk-through assessment or air audit of your shop is the best way to tell what size rotary machine you need.

-- Make sure your demand profile is appropriate – Basically this means ensuring that air demand is consistent enough to warrant a rotary machine.
+- Ensure your demand profile is appropriate – This means ensuring that air demand is consistent enough to warrant a rotary machine.
 Again, a walk-through assessment is a great way to determine this but engaging a local air expert is a good backup.

-- And finally, once you buy the machine, make sure that it’s installed and maintained on a regular basis by a qualified rotary screw service center.
+- And finally, once you buy the machine, make sure that it’s installed and maintained per the operator manual by a qualified rotary screw service center.

 Rotary or Recip?
 The choice is yours.
 But an educated decision could save you some money.
 Learn more about what compressor you need for your automotive shop.Posted on: March 8, 2018, by : Cameron Ballentine